How to make your own tea blends

 How amazing is that?

-Furthermore, even if you use the finest ingredients, you may still create a cost-effective tea mix.
+Another perk of doing your own tea blends is that, even if you use the finest ingredients, you may still create a cost-effective tea mix.

 For example, tea with real caramel pieces may have less intense caramel aroma that a tea from the store with artificial or natural caramel flavouring.